Twelve-Day War: 23 June: Iran strikes on US bases

 Iran launched 15 missiles toward Israel with shrapnel from Israeli interceptors falling in several cities.
 Explosions were heard in Jerusalem, causing sirens to sound for 30 minutes.
 The IDF said that the attack consisted of five separate barrages, each made of several projectiles.
 It also said that most of the missiles were shot down by air defenses.
 The Israel Electric Corporation said that power disruptions were caused in southern Israel after a missile struck close to a "strategic infrastructure facility".
-Iranian media reported that the rocket attack were organized by the IRGC and impacts were reported in five locations including Safed, Tel Aviv, Ashkelon, Ashdod, and Beisan while Israeli media reported four explosions including one in Ashdod and Tel Lachish, south of West Jerusalem, however the total amount of impacts were unclear due to Israeli military censorship.
+Iranian media reported that the rocket attack were organized by the IRGC and impacts were reported in five locations including Safed, Tel Aviv, Ashkelon, Ashdod, and Beisan while Israeli media reported four explosions including one in Ashdod and Tel Lachish, south of West Jerusalem.
 Israeli media reported air sirens in Israeli communities including Nahariya, Gesher Haziv, Hila, Me'ona and Mi'ilya.

-News reported that Iran had launched of what they described as a "devastating and powerful missile" strikes on US military bases in Qatar.
-According to TRT Global, Iranian state television had confirmed the operation since 23 June, citing military sources who said the attacks was in direct response to an unspecified incidents that happened on Iranian territory.
+News reported that Iran had launched what they described as "devastating and powerful missile" strikes on US military bases in Qatar.
+According to TRT Global, Iranian state television had confirmed the operation since 23 June, citing military sources who said the attacks were in direct response to unspecified incidents that happened on Iranian territory.
 Iran launched at least six missiles on the American Al Udeid Air Base in Qatar with explosions being reported over Doha.
 It called the attack "Operation Annunciation of Victory".
 According to Qatari officials, the missiles targeting Al Udeid were intercepted and no casualties occurred.
 American bases in Iraq were reportedly also targeted, which was denied by an official.

 Israeli strikes hit six airfields located in western, eastern, and central Iran, targeting runways, underground facilities, and a refueling aircraft.
 The strikes destroyed 15 Iranian fighter jets and helicopters such as the F-14, F-5, and AH-1.
 Israel also targeted missile launchers and storage facilities in Kermanshah.
 The IRGC shot down an Israeli Hermes 900 drone in Khorramabad.

 Iranian state-controlled media reported that an alleged spy, Mohammad Amin Mahdavi Shayesteh, was convicted and hanged for his connections to the Mossad.

 Around 50 Israeli warplanes conducted extensive strikes in Tehran, dropping over 100 munitions in the span of two hours.
 The IDF targeted military command centers and infrastructure, and internal security forces, with an Israeli official estimating that hundreds of IRGC fighters were killed.
 Locations hit included the Basij headquarters, Evin Prison and the Palestine Square Countdown Clock.
-In addition, Israel says it attacked Fordow's access routes.
+In addition, Israel said it attacked Fordow's access routes.
 The strike hit the entrance of Evin prison, while Israeli foreign minister Gideon Sa'ar posted "long live freedom".
 Iranian sources said that Israel struck an electric station in Evin, causing power cuts, and Shahid Beheshti University, although the university itself denied it.
 A spokesperson for the Iranian judiciary later said that at least 71 people had been killed in the attack on Evin prison.